HOW DO I APPLY?

 WHAT ARE THE ENTRY REQUIREMENTS?

-Generally, you are required to have achieved 5 passes in your Leaving Certificate.
-If you have completed the Leaving Certificate Applied, you will be required to submit details of the credits awarded.
-Mature students who don’t have a Leaving Certificate are welcome to apply.
+In general, you must have achieved 5 passes or 5 O6/H7s or a combination of 5 O6/H7s or have achieved the LCA with a Merit profile, or have achieved a full relevant QQI Level 4.
+Mature students, who don’t have a Leaving Certificate, are welcome to apply.
 For specific course entry requirements, you should check out the relevant course page in the brochure or on the website.

 WILL I HAVE TO ATTEND AN INTERVIEW?